CanDIG/candigv2-logging/README.md

 candigv2_logging.logging.initialize()
 ```

-Afterwards, instead of instantiating a logger to log messages, call
+Afterwards, instantiate a candigv2.logging.CanDIGLogger instance and use that to log:

 ```
-from candigv2_logging.logging import log_message
+from candigv2_logging.logging import CanDIGLogger

+logger = CanDIGLogger(__file__)

 ...
-    log_message("INFO", f"whatever you want to log", request) ...
+    logger.log_message("INFO", f"whatever you want to log", request) ...
 ```